 Here we will study the design of a simple automatic mains AC voltage stabilizer which can be applied for safeguarding appliances like TV and refrigerators from fluctuating voltages.

-A voltage stabilizer is a device which is used to sense inappropriate voltage levels and correct them to produce a reasonably stable output at the output where the load is connected.
+A voltage stabilizer is a device which is designed to sense inappropriate voltage fluctuations in AC mains supply inputs, and correct them to produce a stabilized voltage for the connected appliances or gadgets.

 How the Circuit Functions

 Referring to the figure we find that the proposed automatic voltage stabilizer circuit is configured with the single opamp IC 741.
 It becomes the control section of the whole design.The opamp is wired as a comparator, we all know how well this mode suits the IC 741 and other opamps.
 It's two inputs are suitable rigged for the said operations.

 Pin #2 of the IC is clamped to a reference level, created by the resistor R1 and the zener diode, while pin #3 is applied with the sample voltage from the transformer or the supply source.